The Participle

 Having waited an hour, the crowd were getting impatient.

-Having been delayed for an hour, the concert started at nine o’clock
+Having been delayed for an hour, the concert started at nine o’clock.

 6. In the negative, not comes before the participle.